-Ginger Garlic Noodle Soup with Bok Choy is a nutritious, comforting, and flu-fighting twenty-minute recipe made with homemade vegetarian broth, noodles, mushrooms, and baby bok choy.
+Ginger Garlic Noodle Soup with Bok Choy is a nutritious, comforting, and flu-fighting twenty-minute recipe made with a vegetarian broth, noodles, mushrooms, and baby bok choy.
 You can easily make this Bok Choy Soup your own by adding chicken, shrimp, spicy chilis, or other veggies.

 I have made a lot of soup in my life.
 Creamy soups, brothy soups, vegetable soups, and meaty soups.
 I’ve made them all.
 However, if I had to pick one soup to eat for the rest of my life it would be this Ginger Garlic Noodle Soup with Bok Choy.
 This Bok Choy Soup is that good.

 Some of you may be wondering…why?

-WHAT MAKES THIS GINGER GARLIC NOODLE SOUP WITH BOK CHOY SO GOOD?
+WHY THIS IS THE BEST GINGER GARLIC NOODLE SOUP WITH BOK CHOY

 - It tastes a lot like Phở.
 Ok, I know, this is basically the same as what I said above.
 But it deserves two points because it kinda blows my mind a little.

 - It’s like chicken noodle soup…but better.

 - This Bok Choy Soup will fight your flu.
 Now, I can’t claim that it will cure anything (I’m not a doctor), but things like ginger and garlic are there to help when you feel like crap.